ozanbaskan/discord-chaos-bot/README.md

 ### Features

-- You can read commands with typing ">>help" on discord chat,
+- You can read commands with typing ">>help" on discord chat
-- Chaos mode just randomly switches discord user's voice chat channels for now.
+- Chaos mode just randomly switches discord user's voice chat channels for now
+- You can add extra voice files inside voice folder to make discord also randomly play them